 Certified translations are more official than translations simply performed by native speakers or even regular translators, because only translators who are certified can perform them.
-So if you need a certified translation, you need to talk to a certified professional.

 Documents that usually require a certified translation include immigration documents, court transcripts, evidentiary documents and passports.
 Certified translations are also usually required when you need to show a birth, death, or marriage certificate.